build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 EOF
 ```

-As there are no nodes that match the pod’s requirements, all pods are going to be in a Pending status, making Karpenter to react and launch the nodes, similar to this output:
+As there are no nodes that match the pod’s requirements, all pods will be `Pending`, making Karpenter to react and launch the nodes, similar to this output:

 ```bash
 $ kubectl get pods